SankethBK/diaryvault/CONTRIBUTING.md

 DiaryVault is written in Flutter.
 Even though Flutter is cross-platform, DiaryVault is currently focused on Android.
 So in order to setup and run the project locally, you need to have an Android emulator or a real device.

+DiaryVault currently runs only on **flutter 3.13.0** as some of the packages we are using have breaking changes with later versions of Flutter.

 Running the project is as simple as:

 ```